youbetterdont/slashdiablo-maphack/README.md

 forum.
 It was extensively customized for the slashdiablo realm by Deadlock39, who created versions 0.1.1 and 0.1.2.

-Currently works with client version 1.13C.
+Currently works with client versions 1.13c and 1.13d

 Major features include: